-These annual financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as the Regulations).
+These consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations") and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations endorsed and issued into effect by the Financial Supervisory Commission, R.O.C..

-(b) Basis of preparation

-(i) Basis of measurement
+- (b) Basis of preparation - (i) Basis of measurement

-Except for the following significant accounts, the financial statements have been prepared on the historical cost basis:
+Except for the following significant accounts, the consolidated financial statements have been prepared on the historical cost basis:

-- 1) Financial instruments at fair value through profit or loss are measured at fair value (including derivative financial instruments); - 2) Financial assets at fair value through other comprehensive income are measured at fair value; - The defined benefit liabilities are measured at fair value of the plan assets less the present value of the defined benefit obligation limited as explained in to note 4(n).

-(ii) Functional and presentation currency
+- 1) Financial instruments at fair value through profit or loss are measured at fair value (including derivative financial instruments); - 2) Financial assets at fair value through other comprehensive income are measured at fair value; - 3) The defined benefit liabilities are measured at fair value of the plan assets less the present value of the defined benefit obligation limited as explained in to note 4(n). - (ii) Functional and presentation currency

-The functional currency of the Company is determined based on the primary economic environment in which the entity operate.
-The financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
+The functional currency of each Group entities is determined based on the primary economic environment in which the entities operate.
+The consolidated financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
 All financial information presented in New Taiwan Dollars has been rounded to the nearest thousand.